 New York already has a sports betting measure in place.
 Voters approved a measure to allow wagering, but that measure lacks specifics, only stating that commercial casinos in the state can take wagers.
-A bill expanding sports betting to race tracks is needed.
+A bill expanding NY sports betting to race tracks is needed.
 The state also needs to pass specific regulations regarding who oversees wagering, taxation plans, and other details.

 Given how many neighboring states are also rushing to implement sports betting, time is of the essence in Albany.

 Unfortunately, Pretlow sees pairing up the two as a last resort, not an obvious course of action.

 “I don’t want to combine them, but if I have to then I will.
 The sports betting bill has a better chance to pass, and maybe it can carry online poker with it.”

 While Pretlow may still sound skeptical, the energy and enthusiasm of Vanel, as well as the hopes of riding sports betting’s coattails into law have many New Yorkers holding out hope 2018 is the year.